syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 dataGrid.Columns.Add(new GridTextColumn() { MappingName = "OrderID" });
 {% endhighlight %}

-The below topics explain you about the customizations that can be done in the `GridTextColumn` in `SfDataGrid`.
+The below topics explain you about the customizations that can be done in the `GridTextColumn` in SfDataGrid.

 ### Formatting

-`SfDataGrid` allows you to format the value displayed in the `GridColumn` by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~Format.html) property.
+SfDataGrid allows you to format the value displayed in the `GridColumn` by using the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~Format.html) property.
 Assign the FormatString to this property based on the type of the property the `GridColumn` is associated with to format the value.
 You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize the value displayed in the record cells.

 The following code example shows you how to apply formatting for a `GridTextColumn`.